centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

 stalking_options             This directive determines which host states "stalking" is enabled for.
 Valid options are a combination of one or more of
                              the following: o = stalk on UP states, d = stalk on DOWN states, and u = stalk on UNREACHABLE states.
-More information on state stalking can be found :ref:`here <state_stalking>`.
+More information on state stalking can be found :ref:`here <state_stalking>`. timezone                     Time zone of this host.
+All times applied to this host (time periods, downtimes, ...) will be affected by this option.
 ============================ =========================================================================================================================

 .. _obj_def_hostgroup: